Skip to main content

 This guide is unofficial.
 OneNS, the MHA NS Portal, MINDEF, MHA, your NS unit, and written official replies override anything here.

-Neutral editorial illustration of an ORD date leading into first NSman IPPT calendar windows and fitness planning
+Editorial illustration of an ORD calendar flipping into a first NSman IPPT window with running shoes, stopwatch, and fitness clocks

 NS FIT Before Exit Permit: Overseas Study